gotechnica/technica-expo-app/api/DEVELOPING.md

 # Setup
 ## Virtualenv
 We use virtualenv.
-To install on Linux/MacOS, run `sudo pip install virtualenv` and then run `virtualenv venv`.
+To install on Linux/MacOS, make sure you have `python3`, `python3-pip`, and `python3-venv` are installed.
+Run `python3 -m venv venv` to create a virtual environment called `venv` in this directory.
 To use it, cd into this directory and run `source venv/bin/activate` on Linux/MacOS or `.\venv\Scripts\activate` on Windows.

 Run `deactivate` to exit the virtual environment.

 ## Installation
-Once in the virtualenv, run `pip install -r requirements.txt`.
+Once in the virtualenv, run `pip3 install -r requirements.txt`.
 This installs the required packages.

 # Running
-To run the server, just run `python server.py`.
+To run the server, just run `python3 server.py`.
 The Flask server is then accessible from http://127.0.0.1:5000/.

 # Developing
 The server file is separated out into database, public, and private CRUD routes.
 When adding endpoints, make sure it goes into the right section.
 If you need to create a new section, please feel free to.

 ## Adding packages
-To install new packages, just run `pip install <package>`, and then to save it, run `pip freeze > requirements.txt`
+To install new packages, just run `pip3 install <package>`, and then to save it, run `pip3 freeze > requirements.txt`

 # Testing
 [Coming soon]